nikitaOrlov07/Currency-exchange/README.md

 - **GET /currencyExchange/historicalExchangeRate:** Historical exchange rates
 - **GET /currencyExchange/currencyInformation:** Currency information

-## 🤝 Contributing
-We welcome contributions to the project!
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

-## 📄 License
-This project is licensed under the MIT License.

-## 🙏 Acknowledgements
-- **Open Exchange Rates** for providing the currency exchange rate data
-- All contributors who have helped shape this project

 ⭐ Feel free to star the repo if you find this project useful!